rust-or/good_lp/README.md

 - \* no C compiler: builds with only cargo, without requiring you to install a C compiler
 - \*\* no additional libs: works without additional libraries at runtime, all the dependencies are statically linked
+- \+ highs itself is statically linked and does not require manual installation.
+However, on some systems, you may have to [install dependencies of highs itself](https://github.com/rust-or/good_lp/issues/29).

 To use an alternative solver, put the following in your `Cargo.toml`: